-Enrolled subjects will be instructed to abstain from eating food and drinking beverages that contain a high sugar content (e.g., candy, soda with refined sugar, sugary snacks, dried fruit, fruit rolls) on days of study drug administration (Visits 3-5).
-While smokers are not excluded from study participation, subjects should abstain from using chewing tobacco throughout the study.
+Subjects enrolled in all study arms will be instructed to abstain from eating food and drinking beverages that contain a high sugar content (e.g., candy, soda with refined sugar, sugary snacks, dried fruit, fruit rolls) from Screening to the last day of study drug administration (Visit 17, Day 11, PM).
+While smokers are not excluded from study participation, subjects should abstain from using chewing tobacco or similar products throughout the study.